BUDDHISM, DUKKHA, and REPETITIONS

 These extreme words, craving and clinging, severely limit the understanding of Buddhism and its universal relevance.

 The common present day view, is that pleasure and wanting lead to attachment.
 And any hope of fulfilment or security through attachment is illusory because of impermanence and change.
-This is arguably correct.
+This is arguably correct but again, it limits the full potential of Buddha's Second Truth.

 Of special note is a translation from The Pali Tipitaka, where the origin of Dukkha is "this craving that occurs again and again" – the Pali word normally translated as "rebirth" can obviously also be translated as "again and again".